leogopal/git-well/README.md

 6. Add an accurate description of the changes you made
 7. Click Create pull request!

 Your team members now have the ability to discuss and review your proposed changes.
-Once everyone is happy and the changes are approved— it’s time to merge to `master`.
+Once everyone is happy and the changes are approved— it’s time to merge to `main`.

 Note: If you forked a repo and made changes, you can create a pull request to merge your changes from there as well.